artisan-roaster-scope/artisan/_devices/phidgets.md

   overlay_image: /assets/images/phidgets-logo.jpg
   image: /assets/images/phidgets-logo.jpg
   teaser: assets/images/phidgets-logo.jpg
+toc: true
+toc_label: "On this page"
+toc_icon: "cog"
 modified: 2016-04-18T16:39:37-04:00
 ---
 Artisan supports a large number of Phidgets that gather temperature and other data.
 It also supports Phidgets that can generate external output triggered by Artisan actions.